61c-teach/sp20-lab-starter/lab13/README.md

 The program that we want you to parallelize is a basic HTTP web server.
 A web server create a listening socket and bind it to a port, then wait a client to connect to the port.
 Once a connection reqeust reaches, the server obtains a new connection socket, read in and parse the HTTP request, then respond to the request by serving the requested file.
 For simplicity, the server program that we will be working with only reponds to "GET" requests.

 A serial version is already implemented for you.
 To start, run `make server_basic && ./server_basic` in command line.
-It will run locally using `lab13/files/` as the serve file directory, and listen to port 8000 by default(can be changed from command line argument, for example, `./server_basic --port 8080`).
+This server program will run locally using `lab13/files/` as the serve file directory, and listen to port 8000 by default(can be changed from command line argument, for example, `./server_basic --port 8080`).
 There are two ways to make a request: either open a browser and navigate to `localhost:8000/[request filename]` or use the curl program: run `curl localhost:8000/[request filename]` from the command line.
-If the reqeusted file is a dir, the server first looks for the presence of an index.html file.
-If that is found, the webpage will be served.
+If the requested filename refers to a directory, the server first looks for the presence of an **index.html** file.
+If that is found, that webpage will be served.
 Otherwise it will present links to each file under the requested directory.

 This server also offers two twists:
 * If the request is `localhost:8000/report`, it will run the `dotp` program and serve the result in text.
 The `arr_size` parameter has a default value set in `omp_apps.c`, but you can change it from command line: `./server_basic --dotp-size 10000000`.